Slazenger

 Slazenger (/ˈslæzəndʒər/) is a British sports equipment brand owned by the Frasers Group (formerly Sports Direct).
-The company was established as a sporting goods shop in 1881 by Ralph and Albert Slazenger on London's Cannon Street.
+One of the world's oldest sport brands, the company was established as a sporting goods shop in 1881 by entrepreneurial brothers, Ralph and Albert Slazenger, in Cannon Street, London.
 Slazenger was acquired by Dunlop Rubber in 1959.
 Dunlop was acquired by BTR in 1985.
 Sports Direct acquired the business in 2004.